-Ignatovich began taking photographs in the mid-1920s.
-His first photographic success was a documentary series about villagers in the Ramenskoe Workers’ settlement during the first Five-Year Plan.
+By the mid-1920s, Ignatovich had moved to Moscow and Leningrad and had begun taking photographs.
+His first success was a documentary series about villagers in the Ramenskoe Workers’ settlement during the first Five-Year Plan.
 By the decade’s end, he was working as a professional press photographer and photojournalist and was producing his first films.
 He documented the industrial changes sweeping the country, from the construction of power plants and factories to the importation of the first American tractors into the USSR, and produced some of the first aerial views of Moscow and Leningrad.
-He participated in photography exhibitions in Moscow, Vienna, and Stuttgart.
+Ignatovich’s images upended the traditional format of documentary photography by using extreme and unconventional angles and perspectives, and were shown in exhibitions in Moscow, Vienna, and Stuttgart.

 Ignatovich worked closely with Alexander Rodchenko, Varvara Stepanova, and El Lissitzky, all of whom became members of the distinguished October group, an avant-garde union of artists, architects, film directors, and photographers.
 When Rodchenko was expelled from the group for his formalist photography, Ignatovich took over from him as head of the photography section.
 In 1936, when asked whom among contemporary photographers he most respected, Rodchenko responded, “Above all, Ignatovich.
 He has not only the keen eye of a reporter, but good taste.
 He’s a gifted lad, a true artist.”